 The importance of NIST 800-171 compliance: “For DoD contractors, the ultimate goal is CMMC certification.
 And for those defense companies who handle CUI on their networks, accurate and ongoing NIST 800-171 compliance will be the bridge to CMMC success.”

 Your NIST 800-171 checklist and best practice

 NIST 800-171 compliance is proven through a process of self-assessment.
-There are 110 controls and requirements that organizations need to meet in order to achieve compliance, which can seem daunting.
+There are 110 requirements that organizations need to meet in order to achieve compliance, which can seem daunting.
 But there is a clear process to executing a NIST 800-171 assessment.